Water requirements for hiking in the Victorian High Country

 Ideally, you want to bring as much water as possible from home.
 This is achievable on 1 day and 2 day hiking tours, but any longer than that, and you will need to collect water along the way.

 All water collected on the track, whether from river, creek, puddle, lake, water tank, tap or other sources, must be purified.
 The best way to do this, is to bring your water to a rolling boil for at least 1 minute.
 However, this is easier to do at the end of the day than it is whilst on the track.
-If you need to purify water while on the track, consider using either purification tablets, straw filter, filtering pump or a UV filter such as SteriPEN.
+If you need to purify water while on the track, we will use purification tablets, which our guides carry on all hikes.

 Hydration bladders are an invaluable piece of equipment when hiking.
 They provide easy access to your drinking water, which means you will drink more regularly and keep better hydrated while on the track.
 You will also find that you are taking smaller, more regular sips rather than the occasional big gulps out of a water bottle.
-You can access the bladder hose yourself, so no need to ask anyone to pass you the water bottle from a pocket on the side of your pack and it keeps your hands free.
+You can access the bladder hose yourself, so no need to ask anyone to pass you the water bottle, and it keeps your hands free.

 Refer to the Water Requirements for the individual hiking tours for further information.